disclose/diodb/terms/core.md

 [...]

-We may modify the terms of this policy or terminate this policy at any time.
-We won’t apply any changes we make to these policy terms retroactively.
+We may modify the terms of this program or terminate this program at any time.
+We won’t apply any changes we make to these program terms retroactively.